EngineeringKiosk/GermanTechPodcasts/CONTRIBUTING.md

 ### Criteria to be accepted

-Each podcast on the list should be
+Each podcast on the list should adhere to the following criteria

-- a podcast :smiley:
+- is a podcast :smiley:
-- published using RSS feed
+- is published using a RSS feed and is not behind a paywall
-- in German :de: :austria: :switzerland:
+- published in German :de: :austria: :switzerland:
-- at least 3 consecutive episodes and at least 2 months old
+- has published at least 3 consecutive episodes
+- is at least 2 months old
 - majority of content is `tech` (tech context should be clearly visible and more than 60% of all episodes)
 - reasonable audio quality
+- is still active (new episode published within one month) or has timeless/relevant content (e.g. a news episode won't be relevant months later)

+Podcasts can be removed from the list if a criteria is no longer met.

 #### What is `tech` in this context?